tskisner/healpix-autotools/README.md

     ./configure --prefix=/path/to/install

-then you must add /path/to/install/bin to your PATH, /path/to/install/lib to your LD_LIBRARY_PATH, and /path/to/install/lib/python<version>/site-packages to your PYTHONPATH environment variables.
+then you must add /path/to/install/bin to your PATH, /path/to/install/lib to your LD_LIBRARY_PATH, and /path/to/install/lib/python[2,3].X/site-packages to your PYTHONPATH environment variables.

-In addition to specifying the install prefix, there are other options and environment variables that affect the configure script.
-Run
+# Installing from a git checkout

+If you are installing directly from a git checkout (rather than a release tarball), then you must have a fairly recent set of autoconf, automake, and libtool installed on your system.
+You must then do:

+    ./autogen.sh

+from the top-level directory.
+Then follow the usual configure instructions below.

+# Installing from a Release Tarball

+If you download a release tarball, you do not need to have autotools installed.
+Simply extract the source and all the following commands assume you are in the top of the source tree.
+The configure script has many options and environment variables that influence its behavior.
+You can see these by doing:

     ./configure --help

-for a full list of these.
+The most common option that you should almost always specify is the install prefix.
 After running configure, make sure that the detected values of the compilers, compile flags, and enabled packages looks correct.
 Now build the software with

     make